kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

         app.use(cors())

-3. Use the same https instance with io and add your certificates when creating server
+2. Use the same https instance with io and add your certificates when creating server in index.js

        const httpsServer =  https.createServer({
          key: fs.readFileSync('privkey.pem'),